 The following section provides a comparison of the participation and associated expenditures in BAWSCA's Core and Subscription Programs each year since FY 2001-02.
-In FY 2020-21, overall expenditures increased by 15%.
-The main reason for this increase is due to the uptick in rebates issued as well as several new agencies joining the suite of water conservation subscription programs.
-In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 458%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
+In FY 2021-22, overall expenditures increased by 38% from the previous fiscal year.
+The main reason for this increase is due to the uptick in rebates issued, several new agencies joining the suite of water conservation subscription programs, and the introduction of two new rebate programs.
+In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 670%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
 BAWSCA will continue to evaluate the effectiveness of each of its conservation program offerings as part of its Regional Water Conservation Program management.